mratsim/Arraymancer/Design_document.md

 ## Performance consideration
 * Add OpenMP pragma for parallel computing on `fmap` and self-implemented BLAS operations.
     How to detect that OpenMP overhead is worth it?
-* Limit branching: use `when` instead of `if` for conditions that can be tested at compile-time
+* Limit branching: use `when` or static dispatch instead of `if` for conditions that can be tested at compile-time

 ## Coding-style
 * Prefer `when` to `if` for compile-time evaluation